Indian campaign of Alexander the Great: Sources

-There are no ancient sources at all giving an Indian account of the campaign, or even mentioning it at all.
-Taxila housed one of the seats of higher learning in the Indian subcontinent.
-There is no mention of Porus in the extremely sparse Indian accounts of the period.
-There are however Indian literary accounts and Indian folktales, possibly written many years later.

 Of those who accompanied Alexander to India, Aristobulus, Onesicritus, and Nearchus wrote about the Indian campaign.
 The only surviving contemporary account of Alexander's Indian campaign is a report of the voyage of the naval commander Nearchus, who was tasked with exploring the coast between the Indus River and the Persian Gulf.
 This report is preserved in Arrian's Anabasis (c.
 150 AD).
 Arrian provides a detailed account of Alexander's campaigns, based on the writings of Alexander's companions and courtiers.

 Arrian's account is supplemented by the writings of other authors, whose works are also based on the accounts of Alexander's companions: these authors include Diodorus (c.
 21 BC), Strabo (c.
 23 AD), and Plutarch (c.
 119 AD).